zackpelka/MOTD-Linux/README.md

 # MOTD-CentOs
-Message of the Day for CentOs
+Message of the Day for Linux